IoBT-VISTEC/EEG-Emotion-Recognition-INTERFACES-datasets/README.md

 ## Database Description
 After data acquisition, The data were processed and extracted features.
-Emotion database is available in data lake.
+Emotion database is available in a data lake.
 The structure and file description can be described as follows:

     • Task 2-5 Emotion/